-Enquiries: Dr Tania Coetzee: +27 51 401 2628 CoetzeeT@ufs.ac.za Qualification Description Minimum Admission Requirements Qualification Programme Code AP Language of instruction Compulsory National Benchmark Test Minimum duration Campus BA (Governance and Political Transformation) BC130031 30 4 (50%) AL, QL 3 years BC
+Enquiries: Dr Tania Coetzee: +27 51 401 2628 | CoetzeeT@ufs.ac.za

+Programme Description Minimum Admission Requirements Programme APC AP ENG NBT Minimum duration Campus BA (Governance and Political Transformation) BC130031 30 4 (50%) AL, QL 3 years BC

 Are you interested in understanding the governance environment; comprehending the changes in the political world around you; evaluating the process of governance and political transformation; learning how to manage the governance environment in the process of rapid change; and participating in the development of a new value system linked to good governance and democracy?
 This programme offers a unique multidisciplinary combination of learning outcomes, providing you with the necessary theoretical and practical skills to make a meaningful contribution in both the public and the private sectors of South African life.